Fudgy Salted Cookie Bars are a soft and chewy treat with a great balance of gooey chocolate and the perfect hint of flaky sea salt!

 Other Sweet Bites You May Like

-Soft & Chewy Chocolate Chip M&M Cookies – deliciously crispy edges and chocolate in every bite!
+Soft & Chewy Chocolate Chip M&M Cookies – Deliciously crispy edges and chocolate in every bite!

-Butterscotch Ranger Cookies – a little bit of everything when you want something a little out of the ordinary.
+Butterscotch Ranger Cookies – A little bit of everything when you want something a little out of the ordinary.

-Brown Sugar Candy – decadent and rich little bites of heaven.
+Brown Sugar Candy – Decadent and rich little bites of heaven.

 Fudgy Salted Cookie Bars